-The campus contains classrooms, electrical labs, veterinary assisting labs, surgical technician labs, medical assisting labs, and computer labs.
+The campus contains classrooms, electrical labs, HVAC labs, veterinary assisting labs, surgical technician labs, medical assisting labs, and computer labs.
 The campus also has a dedicated Learning Resource Center, and faculty and administration offices.
-The average student to faculty ratio for didactic courses is 24:1.
 The average student to faculty ratio for lab courses is 18:1.
 The average student to faculty ratio for clinical courses is 12:1.
 The maximum student to faculty ratio for lab classes is 10:1 for the Surgical Technician degree program.
 STC Port Charlotte is located at 950 Tamiami Trail, Suite 109, Port Charlotte, Florida 33953.
 The telephone number for the campus is (941) 391-8888.